Antoni Gaudi's Park Guell - Utopian Environment in Barcelona, Spain

-During the Summer Olympics in Barcelona, the trip that my husband had won afforded us several days of viewing specific Olympic events that we had requested as our preference.
+During the summer Olympics in Barcelona the trip that my husband had won afforded us several days of viewing specific Olympic events that we had requested as our preference.
 Those decisions were made before the trip to Spain was ever begun.
-In most cases, we were given the tickets to see those personally preferred competitions.
-But then we were presented with options.

 Shows the inside of Gaudi's house in Park Guell as well as wonderful exterior photos of the park.

 The house in which Antoni Gaudi once resided is now a museum filled with curvaceous furniture also of his own design among other furnishings.

 Brightly colored bits of broken china and glass are incorporated into the design one sees immediately at the entrance to Park Guell.
 Colorful dragon heads pour water from their mouths.
 An iron gate has a Palmetto palm design incorporated into it.
 There are definitely no straight lines!
 Pathways through the park twist and turn.

 Along one path there are big round balls that are supposed to represent beads of the rosary.
 Antoni Gaudi was a devout Catholic which is why he spent the last years of his life committed to the building of "his" cathedral, the Sagrada Familia.

 The buildings in Park Guell have a Hansel and Gretel appearance especially when looking at their fantastic rooftops.